 If they now proceed directly south to enter Spain, they risk coming too close to a German border patrol post at border marker 76.
 Instead, their group gives the patrol post a wide berth by swinging west toward the official border crossing at Dancharia before turning south again and crossing into Spain near marker 74.

 The Pyrenees crossing is a tremendous ordeal for the four airmen.
-It has been snowing and raining.
+It is now December 28 and it has been snowing and raining.
 Their zapatos and their clothes up to their waists are soaked from crossing streams and sliding in the snow.
 Their feet are freezing and their toes bleeding.
-“Jockey” Wiggins’ heel wound from flak, which had been on the mend in Brussels, opens up and at one point he collapses.
+“Jockey” Wiggins’ heel wound from flak, which had been on the mend in Brussels, opens up and at one point he collapses in the snow.
+They get him back up on his feet.

 When Stan Munns nearly breaks his leg in a fall, making it impossible for him to continue by himself, Tom has Stan put his arm around Tom’s shoulders for support and they continue on.